 Potential for Other Drugs to Affect Ivacaftor

 In vitro studies showed that ivacaftor and metabolite M1 were substrates of CYP3A enzymes (i.e., CYP3A4 and CYP3A5).
+Exposure to ivacaftor is reduced by concomitant CYP3A inducers and increased by concomitant CYP3A inhibitors [see DOSAGE AND ADMINISTRATION and DRUG INTERACTIONS].
 KALYDECO dosing recommendations for co-administration with CYP3A inhibitors or inducers are shown in Figure 2.

 Note: The data obtained for KALYDECO without co-administration of inducers or inhibitors are used as reference.